-- Spices: Garlic powder, onion powder, and dried oregano.
-Spices are delicious and healthy, but make sure they are fresh.
-A stale spice can easily ruin a dish!
+Spices: Garlic powder, onion powder, and dried oregano.
+Make sure they are fresh!
+A stale spice can easily ruin a dish.

-- Coconut flour: A healthy flour substitute.
+Coconut flour: One of my favorite flour substitutes.
 Since it’s so extremely absorbent, it’s best to measure it by weight and not by volume.
 Every gram counts!